Al Akhawayn University

 The resort town of Ifrane, nestled in the Middle Atlas Mountains at 1600 meters (5000 feet), has a regular population of 12,000 that expands to nearly 100,000 on weekends, holidays and in summer because of its beauty in all four seasons.
 The Province of Ifrane is home to the largest cedar forest in North Africa and is the most biologically diverse area in Morocco.
 Two ski slopes are about 25 minutes from campus.
 The imperial cities of Meknes and Fez are an hour (65 kilometers) from Ifrane.
 The capital city of Rabat on the Atlantic coast is 2 hours from Ifrane; the Sahara desert is 6 hours away.

-Al Akhawayn University offers eight undergraduate degrees from among three schools: Science and Engineering, Business Administration, and Humanities and Social Sciences.
-Nine graduate degrees are offered in addition to executive education and special programs for continuing education.
+Al Akhawayn University offers seven undergraduate degrees from among three schools, science and engineering, business administration, and humanities and social sciences.
+Fourteen graduate degrees are offered in addition to executive education and special programs for continuing education.
 All courses are delivered in English.
 Language classes are offered in French, Arabic, Spanish and Berber.

 Of special interest are courses in history and political science that focus on North Africa and the Middle East.
 Arabic language courses are also offered in Modern Standard Arabic.
 Arabic is not offered at all levels each semester and students should refer to the course catalog for level selection.